jameswilson281/Fall-2018---CIS7---Discrete-Structures/Week 3/Assignment 3.md

 Assuming: ¬(r ∨ s), ¬p → s, p → q.
 Prove: q

+HINT:
+Modus Ponen: If x -> q, and x, then q
+Modus Tollens: If x -> q, and ~q, then ~x
 ```

 Part 5: Upload your assignment to GitHub as "Assignment 3.md" and email me